Signature guide

 4

-Dinner lane
+Dinner choice

 Return to Bellingham or commit to a scenic Chuckanut dinner before dark.